aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/copy-range/_index.md

 ## **Introduction**

-In Excel, you can select a range, copy the range, then paste it with specific options to the same worksheet, other worksheets or other files.
+In Excel, you can select a range, copy the range, then paste it with specific options to the same worksheet, other worksheets, or other files.

 ## **Copy Ranges Using Aspose.Cells for JavaScript via C++**

-Aspose.Cells for JavaScript via C++ provides some overload [Range.copy(Range, PasteOptions)](https://reference.aspose.com/cells/javascript-cpp/range/#copy-range-pasteoptions-) methods to copy the range.
-And [Range.copyStyle(Range)](https://reference.aspose.com/cells/javascript-cpp/range/#copyStyle-range-) only the copy style of the range; [Range.copyData(Range)](https://reference.aspose.com/cells/javascript-cpp/range/#copyData-range-) only the copy value of the range.
+Aspose.Cells for JavaScript via C++ provides several overloaded methods, such as [Range.copy(Range, PasteOptions)](https://reference.aspose.com/cells/javascript-cpp/range/#copy-range-pasteoptions-), to copy a range.
+The method [Range.copyStyle(Range)](https://reference.aspose.com/cells/javascript-cpp/range/#copyStyle-range-) copies only the style of the range, while [Range.copyData(Range)](https://reference.aspose.com/cells/javascript-cpp/range/#copyData-range-) copies only the values of the range.

 ## **Copy Range**

-Creating two ranges: the source range, the target range, then copying the source range to the target range with the `Range.copy` method.
+Creating two ranges—the source range and the target range—and then copying the source range to the target range with the `Range.copy` method.

 See the following code: